Ayman

 Ayman (أيمن, also spelled as Aiman, Aimen, Aymen, or Eymen in the Latin alphabet) is an Arabic masculine given name.
-It is derived from the Arabic Semitic root (ي م ن) for right, and literally means righteous, he who is on the right, right-handed, blessed or lucky.
+It is derived from the Arabic Semitic root (ي م ن) for right, and literally means righteous, on the right, right-handed, blessed or lucky.

+In Turkish, the name is spelled as Eymen.
+Eymen was the second most popular given name for boys born in Turkey in 2015, 2016, 2017, 2018 and 2019.

 An early bearer of the name was Ayman ibn Ubayd, an early Muslim and companion of the Islamic prophet Muhammad.

-It is a masculine name in the Arabic language.
-However, in Pakistan, Ayman is used both as a masculine and feminine name.
-This may be because of the popular woman figure Umm Ayman, who raised Muhammad, whom parents name their daughter after.
-Her first name was Barakah, and Umm Ayman was her kunya, with "Umm" meaning mother of, and Ayman being the name of her eldest son, Ayman ibn Ubayd.

-In Turkey, the name is spelled as Eymen.
-Eymen was the second most popular given name for boys born in the country in 2016, 2017, 2018 and 2019.

-In Malaysia, Aiman was the 24th most popular name for male newborns in 2012.